 Trust and Estates 101: No trust will fail because it doesn’t have a trustee.
-This means that if a grantor (trust creator) doesn’t designate a trustee but has a beneficiary, the court will appoint a trustee for the beneficiary.
+Thus, if a trust creator (“settlor” or “grantor”) doesn’t designate a trustee but has a beneficiary, the court will appoint a trustee for the beneficiary.
 Why?
-Because the beneficiary must be able to hold someone accountable if the terms of the trust aren’t met.
+Because the beneficiary must be able to hold someone accountable in court if the terms of the trust aren’t met.
 So, the trustee has an obligation to the beneficiary or, in legal terms, the trustee is in a fiduciary relationship with the beneficiary.